adamgundry/ghc-proposals/proposals/0000-hasfield-incoherence.rst

 this change is a simplification.
 However, the implementation cost may latter rise if we want to provide more informative error messages.
-For now, it's suggested that we just emit the traditional overlapping instances error message.
+For now, it's suggested that we just emit the traditional overlapping instances error messages.

-A drawback of this proposal is that now allows users to experience incoherence in field resolution.
-TODO: Expand on/emphasise this?
+A perhaps more significant cost/drawback of this proposal is that it permits record fields to be incoherent.

+TODO Expand on/emphasise this

 Alternatives
 ------------
-TODO: What are the alternatives?
+Rather than relaxing all four restrictions at once, we could instead remove restrictions as requested.
+Such a strategy may lead to smaller changes, but on the other hand may lead to more changes.
+Perhaps it is better to make sweeping changes to a new feature while it's settling, rather than having developers try and develop against a moving target.

 Unresolved Questions
 --------------------